Creating A Privacy Garden With An Eco-Friendly Twist

 Homeowners who want to have more privacy in their homes, should not look to batten down the hatches and draw the curtains.
 Instead, you should look outside, to your garden.
 It’s the best place to stop any prying eyes from even noticing your home.
 An eco-friendly opportunity awaits, as you can have all the private space you want, and not make the neighbourhood ugly.
 You don’t need to have large metal gates or tall fences.
 All you need is a little knowledge and love of getting your hands dirty.
 Here’s how to create a privacy garden…

 Many plants have the capability of growing tall and wide.
 The issue is, insects, birds, and even pets get at them and kind of cut them down to size before they’ve had a chance to spread their wings.
 That’s why companion planting is so highly recommended for those who want larger plants in their garden.
 Planting a black bamboo giant palm tree, along with garlic, will allow the former to grow as tall as 8 feet.
 This is because the birds and insects that love to eat these plants while they’re still young, will be repelled by the odour of the garlic.
 The acidity of the garlic will prevent insects from biting at the roots of hanging leaves.
-You can also plant things like rufa, which has bushy leaves, along with red chili.
-This bite of the chili hanging in the air will prevent birds from using the plant as a nest site.
+You can also plant things like rufa, which has bushy leaves, along with red chilli.
+This bite of the chilli hanging in the air will prevent birds from using the plant as a nest site.